-Pathways provide multiple benefits to the environment, from improving air quality by encouraging nonmotorized transportation and reducing automobile use, to cleaning up abandoned rail lines and creating green corridors within the urban fabric for protection of wildlife, aquatic and terrestrial resources.
+Pathways provide multiple benefits to the environment, from improving air quality by encouraging non-motorized transportation and reducing automobile use to creating green corridors throughout the Town for protection of wildlife, aquatic and terrestrial resources.
 Ultimately, well used pathways generate substantial benefits and will offer values beyond those quantified.

-The figure below shows that the Outdoor Recreation Economy grew faster than the U.S. Economy during FY 2015-16
+The figure below shows that the Outdoor Recreation Economy grew faster than the U.S. Economy during FY 2015-16.